Electro (music)

-Following the decline of disco music in the United States, electro emerged as a fusion of funk and early hip-hop with principal influences from New York boogie, German and Japanese electronic pop music.
-The genre emerged with musicians Arthur Baker, Afrika Bambaataa, Warp 9, and Hashim.
-Seminal electro tracks included "Planet Rock" (1982) and "Nunk" (1982), both featuring its characteristic TR-808 drum beats.
+The genre arose as the popularity of disco waned in the U.S., blending funk and early hip hop elements with influences from New York's boogie scene and electronic pop from Germany and Japan.
+Foundational artists in the electro movement include Arthur Baker, Afrika Bambaataa, Warp 9, and Hashim.
+Pioneering tracks like "Planet Rock" (1982) and "Nunk" (1982) established the genre’s signature sound.